hj022975/pxt-microbit-brightboard-ext/README.md

 !!! extended from 12 to 15 Pixels for test purposes !!!

-!!! extension up to 64 Pixels with no block possible!!!
+!!! extension up to 64 Pixels with new block possible!!!

 # Bright Board display